 Rhae Lynn Barnes

-Rhae Lynn Barnes is an Assistant Professor in the Department of History at Princeton University and the leading expert on the history of amateur blackface minstrelsy and its role in the history and legacy of racism.
-She is a historian, public speaker, writer, editor, documentarian, and onscreen commenter specializing in the globalization of American popular culture.
-Her research and teaching focus on the histories of racism, the history of white supremacy, racial formation, gender, sexuality, book history, and cultural representation, especially in the American West.
+She is a historian, public speaker, writer, editor, documentarian, and onscreen commenter specializing in the globalization of American popular culture and American music.
+Her research and teaching focus on the histories of racism, the history of white supremacy, racial formation, gender, sexuality, book history, material culture, and cultural representation, especially in the American West and California.

-Barnes grew up in a white working-class background in a union family and earned her Ph.D. from Harvard University and B.A. from the University of California, Berkeley.
+Rhae Lynn Barnes grew up in a white Teamster household in Anaheim, California.
+She attended public schools in Anaheim and Santa Ana (the fourth generation in her family to do so).
+Barnes earned her Ph.D. from Harvard University and B.A. from the University of California, Berkeley.
 Before joining the Princeton faculty, she held an Andrew W. Mellon Fellowship in Digital Humanities at the University of Southern California’s Society of Fellows.
-Barnes was a visiting scholar and writer-in-residence at the American Library in Paris and at the NEH Summer Institute at the Bard Graduate Center in New York City focused on nineteenth-century American material culture.
+Barnes was a visiting scholar and writer-in-residence at the American Library in Paris, the Stanford Humanities Center, and the NEH Summer Institute at the Bard Graduate Center in New York City, focused on nineteenth-century American material culture.
 She is co-founder and editor of U.S. History Scene (ushistoryscene.com), which provides open-access teaching resources to thousands of public schools in the United States through partnerships with documentary filmmakers, university libraries, and special collections.
 Content on U.S. History Scene has been used by The New York Times, Washington Post, The Atlantic, GQ, Smithsonian Magazine, Harvard University Press, California University Press, the Journal of African American History, Slate, Huffington Post, Clarity Films, PBS, CSPAN, MTV, Vice, the United States Census, and in an amicus brief to the Supreme Court of the United States.
-A vocal advocate for public and multimedia history education, Barnes is executive advisor with Henry Louis Gates Jr. to the four-part PBS documentary series “Reconstruction: America after the Civil War” which is now streaming online.

 Teaching Interests

-At Princeton, Professor Barnes is regularly offering courses on American Popular Culture 1800-1980; History of Racism in America; America and the Homefront in World War II; Jim Crow America; the Multicultural West; and the History of the Book in the Americas.
 Professor Barnes fosters a safe classroom where students learn how to analyze and engage hands-on with multimedia, historical sites, and objects created by diverse North Americans while thinking critically about race, gender, sexuality, narrative, memory, and their representation in popular culture and technology.
-Students will often work with collections on campus at Princeton, in local museums, or in New York City, Philadelphia, San Francisco, and Paris, while learning how to use cutting-edge digital tools to tell stories about the American past.
+Students will often work with collections on campus at Princeton, in local museums, or in New York City while learning to use cutting-edge digital tools to tell stories about the American past.

 Current Projects

 Darkology: When the American Dream Wore Blackface maps the political, economic, and cultural geography of amateur blackface minstrel shows by laying bare its unstudied bibliographic history.
 Marketed nationally as local entertainment, the nearly ten thousand published minstrel show plays—the bedrock of this project—are material remnants of white supremacy’s intellectual and cultural life between the Civil War and Civil Rights.
-This prolific and censored archive reveals the crucial role the United States government played in accelerating, funding, and disseminating blackface minstrel shows in amateur form worldwide.
+This prolific and censored archive reveals the United States government's crucial role in accelerating, funding, and disseminating blackface minstrel shows in amateur form worldwide.
 The project has received funding from the Andrew W. Mellon Foundation, the Library of Congress, the Council on Library Information Resources, the Western History Association, the Society for American Music, the Harry Ransom Center, the Rare Book School at the University of Virginia, and the Bibliographical Society of America.
 An interactive website will be released as a companion to the book.

 For a preview of Darkology, please consult: